TakingItCasual/easymc/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~

 By default, the script creates an instance which gets a different IP each time it's started, as this is the cheaper option (see Costs_).
-To have an instance maintain a persistent IP, append :bash:`--elastic_ip` to the instance creation command.
+To create an instance with an elastic IP address (a persistent IP), append :bash:`--elastic_ip` to the instance creation command.

-To handle non-persistent IPs, the script contains functionality to automatically update the local Minecraft client's server list with the current IP(s) of EC2 instance(s).
+To handle non-persistent IPs, the script contains functionality to automatically update instance IPs in the the local Minecraft client's server list.
 The server list will be updated whenever either of the two following script commands are run::

     ec2mc servers check